 This is the best bavette steak recipe!
-Steak bavette is a tender and juicy steak cut that is similar to flank steak and skirt steak but is even more delicious and tender and is usually cheaper too!
-Learn how to cook the perfect bavette cut that is topped with the most delicious homemade chimichurri sauce.
+Pan seared and topped with a homemade chimichurri sauce, steak bavette is a tender and juicy steak cut that is similar to flank steak and skirt steak but is even more delicious and tender and is usually cheaper too!

 What is bavette steak?

-The bavette cut is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don’t let that intimidate you, steak bavette is one of the best cuts of steaks you can buy and it’s also very affordable and cheaper than many other steak cuts.
+The bavette cut of steak is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don't let that intimidate you, it is one of the best cuts of steaks you can buy and it's also very affordable and cheaper than many other steak cuts.

-Bavette steak is sometimes given other names or confused with other steak cuts such as flank steak, flank steak bavette, flap steak, Angus bavette, bavette meat, wagyu bavette, beef bavette or sirloin bavette.
-But don’t be confused, bavette steak and flank steak, while similar, are not the same cut of meat.
+This type of steak can go by other names such as Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
+It is sometimes confused with other steak cuts such as flank steak or flap steak.
+But don't be confused, bavette steak and flank steak, while similar, are not the same cut of meat.

 Why you will love this recipe: